A place for everyone. Together, we are inspired to grow, learn and achieve.

 We are looking forward to a fantastic year together!

 Welcome to Owls Class and, for those of you who are new to the school, to Woodlands Park!
 We hope that you are as excited as we are to begin our year together.
-Ms Shepheard is your Class Teacher and Miss Cunningham is your teaching assistant.
+Ms Hayward is your Class Teacher supported by Miss Barker and Ms Carmody.
 This is your class page and we hope to use it to share and celebrate all the wonderful things we will be doing over the coming year with your families.

 ---------WATCH THIS SPACE!---------